jkminder/data2neo/docs/source/introduction.rst

     :alt: rel2graph factory

 Since there might be different types of resources, we build a factory per resource type.
-One specifies all the "blueprints" for all the factories in thr |convschema| file.
+One specifies all the "blueprints" for all the factories in the |convschema| file.
 A |Converter|, the main object of *rel2graph*, will take this file and construct all the factories based on your "blueprints".
 For a set of supplied resources the |Converter| will automatically select the correct factory, use it to produce a graph out of the resource and merge the produced graph with